 The opposition is formally organised into the National League for Democracy (NLD) on 24 September, with Suu Kyi as secretary-general.
 She advocates nonviolent protest, urges the UN to intervene and accuses Ne Win of controlling SLORC behind the scenes.

-1989 - In June the country's name is officially changed to the Union of Myanmar, and the name of the capital from Rangoon to Yangon.
+1989 - In June the junta changes the country's name from Burma to the Union of Myanmar.
+The name of the capital is changed from Rangoon to Yangon.

-SLORC introduces a "four cuts" policy to control the country's ethnic minorities.
+A "four cuts" policy is introduced to control the country's ethnic minorities.
 Tribal provinces are declared military zones and their ethnic populations are forcibly relocated to fenced compounds.
 Dissent is brutally suppressed.
 It is estimated that civilian fatalities in the zones average around 10,000 a year.

 The country's forests and natural resources are plundered and drug production (principally the growth of opium poppies and manufacture of heroin) is allowed to flourish.
 At the same time, the size of the army is doubled, from 175,000 soldiers in 1989 to 325,000 in 1995.
 By the end of the century the army numbers 400,000 troops.
 Expenditure on the armed forces increases proportionally, with over US$2 billion dollars worth of military equipment being procured from China.

 1990 - The junta allows a multiparty general election to proceed.
 The vote is held on 27 May.
 The NLD wins 82% of the seats contested.
 However, the junta ignores the results, refuses to allow the parliament to convene, and jails the NLD's elected candidates.

 The junta says it cannot accept the establishment of a civilian government based on an interim constitution and that it will not hand over power until a new constitution is passed by a national convention.